Study & Intern in Barcelona

 University of Minnesota Visa Service

 This is an optional service, and is only available to students on the Madrid, Toledo and Barcelona programs.
-Each student MUST inform the Learning Abroad Center of their plans for obtaining the student visa whether they chose to use this service or not.
-Additional information about this service will be communicated to all student applicants ahead of departure.
+You must inform the Learning Abroad Center of your plans for obtaining the student visa whether you chose to use this service or not.
+Additional information about this service will be communicated ahead of departure.

 Using the Visa Service